Back to home

 Key Points

-Socialdemòcrata councillor Laia Moliné has urged the Andorran government to provide a clear update on the progress of the electronic prescription project and outline any revised timelines for its rollout.
+Socialdemòcrata councillor Laia Moliné has called on the Andorran government to specify the current status of the electronic prescription project and provide updated timelines for its implementation.

 Share the article via